-- [ Housing: In consideration of the Provincial Policy Statement and the Official Plan, the city sets targets for intensification within areas along the Traditional Main Street.
+Housing: In consideration of the Provincial Policy Statement and the Official Plan, the city sets targets for intensification within areas along the Traditional Main Street.
 The subject site is located within the Poole Creek Precinct which is expected to grow the most with approximately 161 dwellings by 2031.
-The policy also sets out that additional housing in the area should be accessible and affordable. - Comment: The proposed development contributes to this goal by adding a total of 18 dwellings within an existing area.
+The policy also sets out that additional housing in the area should be accessible and affordable.

+Comment: The proposed development contributes to this goal by adding a total of 18 dwellings within an existing area.
 The proposed site also considers accessibility in its design by creating an internal pedestrian sidewalk to allow for safe access within the site for pedestrians.
+The proposal brings more residents closer to existing amenities supporting a more complete neighbourhood.

-Section 4.11 sets out more specific design guidelines for developments along Main Street to bridge the gap between the village/suburban character of Stittsville with the (2006) design guidelines for Traditional Main Streets located in a more urban context.
+Section 4.11 sets out more specific design guidelines for developments along Main Street to bridge the gap between the village/suburban character of Stittsville with the (2006) design quidelines for Traditional Main Streets located in a more urban context.
 The following policies apply to the subject site